Legal Consequences of the Construction of a Wall in the Occupied Palestinian Territory

-The Legal Consequences of the Construction of a Wall in the Occupied Palestinian Territory (commonly known as the Israeli Wall advisory opinion) of 9 July 2004 is an advisory opinion issued by the International Court of Justice (ICJ) in relation to the Israeli West Bank barrier.
+On 09 July 2004, the International Court of Justice (ICJ) issued an Advisory Opinion on the Legal Consequences of the Construction of a Wall in the Occupied Palestinian Territory (commonly known as the Israeli Wall advisory opinion).
+The ICJ stated that the sections of the barrier route which run inside the West Bank, including East Jerusalem, together with the associated permit regime, violated Israel's obligations under international law.

-History
+Background

-The court responded to a request from the United Nations General Assembly of 10 December 2003 on the legal question under international law of the Israeli West Bank barrier built by Israel that partially follows the Green Line boundary between Israel and the West Bank and partially enters into the Israeli-occupied West Bank.
-The barrier has been a controversial subject and a cause of heightened tensions in the Israeli–Palestinian conflict.
+Israel began building a barrier in September 2000, during the Second Intifada, along its border with the West Bank.
+The barrier partially follows the Green Line boundary between Israel and the West Bank and partially enters into the Israeli-occupied West Bank.
+It has been a controversial subject and a cause of heightened tensions in the Israeli–Palestinian conflict.
 Israel argued that the barrier was necessary to keep out West Bank militants and avert more suicide attacks against its citizens.

-Israel began construction of the barrier during the Second Intifada in September 2000, along and exceeding beyond the 1949 Green Line.

-Statement
+UN General Assembly reference

+On 08 December 2003, the United Nations General Assembly asked the ICJ to render an advisory opinion on the following question urgently:"What are the legal consequences arising from the construction of the wall being built by Israel, the occupying Power, in the Occupied Palestinian Territory, including in and around East Jerusalem, as described in the report of the Secretary-General, considering the rules and principles of international law, including the Fourth Geneva Convention of 1949, and relevant Security Council and General Assembly resolutions?"

+Advisory opinion

 In its non-binding opinion, the Court found that the barrier violates international law and should be torn down.
-The vote of the justices was 14 to 1, with Judge Thomas Buergenthal dissenting.
+The justices voted 14 to one, with Judge Thomas Buergenthal dissenting.
+It also opined that Israel owes reparation for the resulting damages by 13 votes to two.

-Judge Rosalyn Higgins gave a separate opinion, where about humanitarian law it is stated, "obligations thereby imposed are (save for their own qualifying provisions) absolute.
+Judge Rosalyn Higgins gave a separate opinion, where, about humanitarian law, it is stated, "obligations thereby imposed are (save for their own qualifying provisions) absolute.
 That is the bedrock of humanitarian law, and those engaged in conflict have always known that it is the price of our hopes for the future that they must, whatever the provocation, fight "with one hand behind their back" and act in accordance with international law".